oluwaseunola/KwikCard/README.md

 # KwikCard

 Kwik Card is a digital business card app that helps you have all your work info readily availble to share with others.
 Including links directly to social media like instagram and twitter.
+Link to video walkthrough -> https://www.linkedin.com/posts/seun-olalekan-70145b16a_mobileappdevelopment-iosdevelopment-iosdeveloper-activity-6847174306955317248-Xk_B